How to Choose Fast Blow vs Slow Blow Circuit Protection?

 Slow Blow Fuses

-Conversely, slow blow fuses, also known as time-delay fuses, are designed to tolerate short bursts of overload that may occur during device startup.
-They help to prevent nuisance blowing and are ideal for applications that draw higher inrush currents, such as:
+On the other hand, slow blow fuses, also known as time-delay fuses, are built to handle short bursts of overload that may occur during device startup.
+They help to avoid nuisance blowing and are perfect for applications that experience higher inrush currents, including:

 • Motors